Introductory Computer Science Supplementary Authorization

 SCI 5220 (3 Units) – Computers and Communication Devices

 A graduate level course in a hybrid format that satisfies the Computers and Communication Devices requirement for an Introductory Supplementary Authorization in Computer Science.
 Students will learn about the major components and functions of digital devices, the computing systems they compose, and communication between devices.
 Specific topics include application of logic, I/O, and wireless communication on an embedded computing platform designed for education.
 Through interactive design activities students will learn methods that can be practically applied in the classroom.
 The class culminates in a physical presentation of a lesson plan with tinkering and embedded computing devices to demonstrate expertise in digital devices.
-CMPS 5210 Computing Practice and Programming is a prerequisite for this course.
+SCI 5210 Computing Practice and Programming is a prerequisite for this course.

 SCI 5230 (3 Units) – Impacts of Computing